 He really had to get the media past the whole "Scarfboy" thing.

-He smiled at his mom before she left his room, and proceeded to shrug on the clothes he had laid out yesterday afternoon - a system he had been using to avoid having to think too much in the morning.
+The teen smiled at his mom before she left his room, and proceeded to shrug on the clothes he had laid out yesterday afternoon - a system he had been using to avoid having to think too much in the morning after a particularly long night.

-He found that breakfast was already laid out on the table when he walked out.
+When he rounded the corner into the kitchen, he found that breakfast was already laid out on the table.
 His mom was eating quickly, and his dad was nursing his coffee as he played on his phone.

 He wished he didn't have to know that his parents would be worried if they found out what he was doing in his free time.
 Or if they never did, and he simply vanished.

-His mother, Juliana, often came off as cold to others, but he knew that she cared a lot about people, and thus would be broken if he were to die.
+His mother, Juliana, often came off as cold to others, but he knew that she cared a lot about people - or, at least, she cared about him and his dad - , and thus would be broken if he were to die.
 Chester, however…

 His dad was really something else.
-People often thought of him as the ecstatic one, but he would often go days without any sort of socialization, tinkering away in his study.
+People often thought of him as the ecstatic, friendly one, but he would often go days without any sort of socialization, tinkering away in his study.

 You see, both of his parents were scientists, Chester more in the mechanical field and Juliana being quite good in biology.
 It was how they met, actually, both attending a science-heavy college.